mikro-orm/mikro-orm/docs/versioned_docs/version-5.8/multiple-schemas.md

 Entities like this will be by default ignored when using `SchemaGenerator`, as we need to specify which schema to use.
 For that we need to use the `schema` option of the `createSchema/updateSchema/dropSchema` methods or the `--schema` CLI parameter.

-On runtime, the wildcard schema will be replaced with either `FindOptions.schema`, or with the `schema` option from the ORM config.
+On runtime, the wildcard schema will be replaced with either `FindOptions.schema`, `EntityManager.schema` or with the `schema` option from the ORM config.

 ### Note about migrations